Harshita-Kanal/Memory-Game/README.md

 The app was built fully in Kotlin, using android studio and firestore.

 ## Challenges I ran into
-Before the hackathon, I knew little about Kotlin, it was an opportunity for me to learn a language and a technology entirely from scratch while building something.
+Earlier, I knew little about Kotlin, it was an opportunity for me to learn a language and a technology entirely from scratch while building something.
 I encountered, several errors and browsed the internet to solve them.
 Setting up the emulator was also a challenge.

 ## Accomplishments that I'm proud of :heart:
 I was able to build something small yet useful in a little amount of time, this is the first time I have made a game.